How to make Chicken Al Pastor

 • Guacamole: You have three options when it comes to guacamole: 1) go simple by picking up store-bought in the deli section; 2) mash avocados with lime juice, garlic powder, onion powder, salt and pepper or 3) go all out with my favorite guacamole recipe made with avocados, lime juice, cilantro, jalapenos, red onions, and juicy tomatoes.

-• Achiote paste: This is sold several ways: ground, as seeds, as a paste, or infused in cooking oil or lard.
+• Achiote paste: This is sold in several ways: ground, as seeds, as a paste, or infused in cooking oil or lard.
 For this recipe, you want the paste, which is sold in blocks.
 You can find it in any Mexican market or you can buy it on Amazon here.

-• Achiote Paste Substitute: (Note, this substitution will not provide the authentic bright red-orange color).
+• Achiote Paste Substitute: (Note, this substitution will not provide the authentic bright red-orange color.
 And yes, add these seasonings in ADDITION to the ones listed in the recipe if you are not using achiote paste.

 • 1 ½ tablespoons paprika